pappewaio/ASEofBases/README.md

 - Lappalainen et al. Nature 2013 : Transcriptome and genome sequencing uncovers functional variation in humans (http://dx.doi.org/10.1038/nature12531).

 #### Key features
+- method model of allele-specific expression in single individuals
+- method model of allele-specific expression using "population data" Additionally code includes simulations:
 - simulations for modeling statistcal power for various read depth and various number of SNPs per gene
 - simulations for modeling SNP-wise binomial, binomial-based logistic regression, and binomial-based logistic regression correcting for the over dispersion of read counts.
-- model of allele-specific expression in single individuals
-- model of allele-specific expression in a population

 #### Installation
 Download [the latest release of ASEofBases](https://github.com/WilsonSayresLab/ASEofBases/archive/master.zip), unzip and add the `bin` directory to your `PATH`.
 E.g.: